mtgjson/mtgjson-website/docs/changelogs/mtgjson-v5/index.md

 - Fixed `isAlternative` property for cards in the `CMR` and `JMP` sets
 - Fixed `Grist, the Hunger Tide` not being a valid commander
 - Fixed `releaseDate` property not getting set on `"flip"` cards
-- Fixed an issue where duplicate UUID's were being set on Adventures in the Forgotten Realms Art Series (`AAFR`) tokens
+- Fixed an issue where duplicates of the `uuid` property were being set on Adventures in the Forgotten Realms Art Series (`AAFR`) tokens
 - Fixed an issue where flavor names were not set correctly for certain foreign cards
 - Fixed an issue caused by a source having its printed text not providing line breaks